Vyral/mark-adams/_posts/2019-12-16-happy-holidays-to-you-from-mark-adams--associates.md

 ---
 layout: post
-title: Happy Holidays to You From The Mark Adams Team!
+title: Happy Holidays to You From Mark Adams & Associates!
 date: 2019-12-16 00:00:00
 tags:
   - Real Estate